Machine Maintenance

 When selecting the best machine preventive maintenance program, consider the following variables.

-Cost.
 Size up your overall maintenance budget and decide how much planning, labor, and resources you can sink into a machine maintenance program.
 Read more

-Preventive maintenance has high startup costs, but the long-term payoff is high.
+(Preventive maintenance has high startup costs, but the long-term payoff is high.
 Carefully evaluate the ROI of using machine preventive maintenance.
 How much unscheduled downtime are you experiencing right now?
 How much does it cost?
 Does it cost more or less to let the machine run to failure?
 For resource-intensive businesses that rely on the continuous operation of heavy machinery, unscheduled downtime can bring production to a grinding halt.
-Research from Aberdeen shows that unplanned downtime costs businesses an average of $260,000 per hour.
+Research from Aberdeen shows that unplanned downtime costs businesses an average of $260,000 per hour.)

 Staff.
 A sound maintenance strategy needs staff to execute it.
 Certain types of resource-intensive maintenance, such as preventive maintenance, requires a larger workforce to execute.
-Consider whether your machine maintenance technicians need training or if you should increase headcount.
+Consider whether your machine technicians need training or if you should increase headcount.

-Historical Data.
 If you’ve been keeping a maintenance log, you’ll have some idea of what type of maintenance plan best suits your assets.
 A maintenance log enables you to keep your assets in optimal condition by charting equipment maintenance history.
 This is a document that records all maintenance actions that have been performed on a specific asset.
-Read more
+Read more (The machine maintenance log is usually split into two distinct sections:

 1. General information used to identify the asset (name of equipment, model, serial number, location)